World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Then she flew off into the blue air, and I awoke.

-[Jung thinks the green table's an alchemical symbol; he mentions several mythical twelves.
+[Jung thinks the green table's an alchemical symbol; he discusses several mythical twelves.
 He speculates on the absent male dove, ignoring the one he met.]

 Footnotes to Jung's Red Book do briefly address the main character, the bird-girl who spoke to him.